Good news! Many people with a low ejection fraction (or EF) have successfully improved it.

 - Follow your sodium recommendations.
 For most patients with heart failure, the AHA recommendations of no more than 1,500 milligrams of sodium per day are appropriate, but your treatment plan may have an alternate recommendation.
 Read labels and follow your treatment plan carefully.

-- Discover ways to help you reduce sodium in your diet.
+- Discover ways to help you reduce sodium in your eating style.

 6. Eliminate harmful substances.